isomerpages/govtech-gobusiness-main/_covid-19/08-digitalsupport.md

       Find out more about DRB at <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/Digital-Resilience-Bonus" target="_blank">Infocomm Media Development Authority (IMDA)</a>.

-  - title: Digital Solutions for Safe Reopening
+  - title: Digital solutions for safe reopening
     content:  |
       A range of digital solutions to help businesses comply with Safe Management Measures.
 This includes Safe Entry and remote working solutions.

       Find out more about solutions at <a href="https://go.gov.sg/remoteworking" target="_blank">Infocomm Media Development Authority (IMDA)</a>.

-  - title: Workforce Management Solutions
+  - title: Workforce management solutions
     content:  |
       A range of digital solutions to help businesses manage a workforce by facilitating staff schedules, manpower resource allocation to different work sites, staggered working hours, work shifts and tracking workers on the move.

       Find out more about solutions at <a href="https://go.gov.sg/workfacemanagement" target="_blank">Infocomm Media Development Authority (IMDA)</a>.

-  - title: Bill and Pay Online Solutions
+  - title: Bill and pay online solutions
     content:  |
       A range of digital solutions to help businesses use electronic invoicing and digital payments.